ITJesse/UnblockNeteaseMusic/README.md

 # Dependencies

-1. Python 2.7 installed and add to path.
+1. Python 2.7 installed and added to path.
 2. Node.js 4.x+

 # How to use